Light Mode

 Louise Erdrich

-Her novel “The Round House” tells the story of Joe, a 13-year-old boy living on a North Dakota reservation who is thrown into adult responsibilities after his mother is attacked.
+Her novel “The Round House” tells the story of Joe Coutts, a teenage boy living on a reservation in North Dakota, whose life changes after an unsettling attack on his mother.

 15. 15